-Boeing making slow progress toward fixing software problems that plagued its Starliner test last year
+Boeing making slow progress toward fixing software problems that plagued its 2019 Starliner test

 The Starliner did not, however, complete one of the key objectives of the mission: docking with the space station.

 Since then, NASA engineers have been embedded with Boeing engineers to ensure that the corrective work is done properly, NASA officials have said.
-Boeing and NASA flight control teams have also completed a simulation from the launch of the spacecraft to docking with the station, and it has “additional mission simulations on the horizon as the teams fine-tune flight rules and procedures,” NASA said in the news release.
+Boeing and NASA flight control teams have also completed a simulation of the launch of the spacecraft through to docking with the station, and it has “additional mission simulations on the horizon as the teams fine-tune flight rules and procedures,” NASA said in the news release.

 SpaceX, by contrast, is months ahead with the development of its Dragon capsule.
 Last year, it successfully completed an uncrewed test flight.
-Then in May it launched Dragon from the Kennedy Space Center, carrying two NASA astronauts, Bob Behnken and Doug Hurley.
+Then in May, it launched Dragon from the Kennedy Space Center and safely delivered NASA astronauts Bob Behnken and Doug Hurley to the space station.

-The pair stayed on the space station for two months, and then splashed down earlier this month, completing the first flight of NASA astronauts from American soil since the retirement of the space shuttle fleet in 2011.
-The company is now working toward flying its first operational mission on Oct.
-23, which would carry a group of three NASA astronauts and one Japanese astronaut for a six-month stay on the station.
+The pair stayed on the station for two months and splashed down in the Gulf of Mexico on Aug.
+2, completing the first flight of NASA astronauts from American soil since the retirement of the space shuttle fleet in 2011.
+SpaceX is working toward flying its first operational mission on Oct.
+23, which would carry three NASA astronauts and one Japanese astronaut for a six-month stay on the station.

-Another crewed mission is being planned for next spring.
+Another crewed mission is being planned for spring.

-Meanwhile, Boeing, the longtime industry behemoth, has lagged well behind its competitor, and isn’t scheduled to fly its first mission with crews until June of next year at the earliest.
-But first, Boeing would have to successfully complete the test flight without astronauts onboard.
+Meanwhile, Boeing, the longtime aerospace industry behemoth, has lagged well behind its competitor; its first mission with crews is not expected before June at the earliest.
+But Boeing must first complete a successful test flight without astronauts.

-NASA officials have said they were far too lax in its oversight of Boeing’s software development.
+NASA officials have said they were too lax in overseeing Boeing’s software development.

-“Perhaps we didn’t have as many people embedded in that process as we should have,” Steve Stitch, NASA’s commercial crew program manager, said at a news conference last month.
+“Perhaps we didn’t have as many people embedded in that process as we should have,” Steve Stich, NASA’s commercial crew program manager, said at a news conference last month.

-Since SpaceX used a newer, “nontraditional approach” to software development, he said the agency was more focused on that, he said.
+Because SpaceX had used a newer, “nontraditional approach” in developing its software, NASA had more closely focused on that company’s process, he said.

 “When one provider has a newer approach than another, it’s often natural for a human being to spend more time on that newer approach,” he said.
-“And maybe we didn’t quite take the time we need with the more traditional approach.”
+“And maybe we didn’t quite take the time we needed with the more traditional approach.”

-NASA appears confident that Boeing will be able to fix its problems and move toward flying people.
-Earlier this week, it announced that NASA astronaut Jeanette Epps, who was abruptly pulled from a spaceflight mission two years ago without explanation, would fly on the first operational Boeing mission.
+NASA appears confident that Boeing will be able to resolve its problems and move toward flying astronauts.
+NASA announced this week that American astronaut Jeanette Epps, who was abruptly pulled from a space mission two years ago without explanation, would fly on the first operational Boeing mission.

-As of now, that flight is not scheduled until December 2021.
+As of now, that flight is scheduled for December 2021.